World Press Freedom Index 2026: India's Ranking Released

 Practice Questions

 Q1.
-Which organization publishes the World Press Freedom Index?
+Which international organization is responsible for publishing the World Press Freedom Index?

 - Amnesty International